 Now that Danse Mutante has hit the stage, it is time for MAMA, La Goddam Voie Lactée, Confession Publique and Cabaret Noir to enter the spotlight.
 In 2021, Mélanie Demers received the GRAND PRIX de la danse de Montréal wich recognizes her unique mark she left on her era.

-To date, Mélanie Demers choreographed twenty works and was presented in some thirty cities across Europe, America, Africa and Asia.
+To date, she choreographed thirty works and was presented in some forty cities across Europe, America, Africa and Asia.